-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - attend court proceedings, as any other member of the public may do; and

-- with leave of the court, participate in the proceedings (eg, in order to seek a common fund order or be heard in support of a settlement approval application).
+- with leave of the court, participate in the proceedings (eg, to be heard in support of a settlement approval application).

 7.3 Can the funder influence the acceptance or terms of a proposed settlement agreement?